← Home

 Elements of Reinforcement Learning

-1. A policy defines the learning agent’s way of behaving at a given time.
-Roughly speaking, a policy is a mapping from perceived states of the environment to actions to be taken when in those states.
+1. A policy defines the agent’s way of behaving at a given time.
+Roughly speaking, a policy is a mapping from perceived states of the environment to actions taken in those states.

-2. A reward signal defines the goal in a reinforcement learning problem.
-The agent’s sole objective is to maximize the total reward it receives over the long run.
-The reward signal is the primary basis for altering the policy
+2. A reward signal defines the goal in an RL problem.
+The agent’s only objective is to maximize the total reward it receives over the long run.

-3. The value of a state is the total amount of reward an agent can expect to accumulate over the future, starting from that state.
+3. The value of a state is the expected total amount of reward an agent can accumulate in the future, starting from that state.
 Action choices are made based on value judgments.
-Unfortunately, it is much harder to determine values than it is to determine rewards.
-Rewards are basically given directly by the environment, but values must be estimated and re-estimated from the sequences of observations an agent makes over its entire lifetime.
+Rewards are basically given directly by the environment, but values must be estimated from the sequences of observations.

 4. The final element of some RL systems is a model of the environment.
-This is something that mimics the behavior of the environment, or more generally, that allows inferences to be made about how the environment will behave.
-Models are used for planning, by which we mean any way of deciding on a course of action by considering possible future situations before they are actually experienced.
+This is something that mimics the behavior of the environment.
+Models are used for planning.
 RL methods that use models and planning are called model-based methods, as opposed to model-free methods that are explicitly trial-and-error learners.

 You can continue to learn about reinforcement learning by taking a look at the classic multi-arm bandit example here.